 In keeping with the major role time travel plays in Achron, in the epilogue we learn that the 13000 year time jump that occurred halfway through the campaign is just part of a large time loop, one which has been going on 76013 times by the end of the game, ending each time with Lachesis becoming the Coremind after having killed it in the future.
 Only Jormun/Echo knows about the loop, but he seems dead-set on keeping Lachesis stuck in it.
 It's also hinted that the Vecgir are only a product of that loop, and that they would otherwise not exist as a species.

-Steins Gate invokes this in a dark tone.
+The Visual Novel, Steins;Gate, invokes this in a dark tone.
 At a long-awaited, crucial point in the progress of the time machine, Mayuri dies at the hands of a secret organization, and no matter how many times Kyouma travels back, Mayuri loses her life one way or another.
 It's an unavoidable fate literally dependent on the arms of the clock that Kyouma is hellbent on stopping.
 Going through the story properly has Kyouma slowly adjusting the timeline back to fix everything, but the first time he tries to readjust the world he freezes.
 If you don't do it, he puts himself through an even worse loop that slowly causes him to break down.

-The Tsukihime sequel game Kagetsu Tohya seems to take this form.
-It has the added trippiness of the fact that, though Shiki repeats the same day over and over, just what sort of day it is can change.
+The Tsukihime sequel game Kagetsu Tohya exists in a dream world of a single day that Shiki loops through.
+But what sort of day is it?
 Is it a school day?
 A holiday?
 The day of the culture festival?
 A day where, for whatever reason, Shiki wakes up as a cat?

 Type-Moon must like this trope, because they did the same thing in the Fate/stay night sequel Fate/hollow ataraxia.
 This time it's the Holy Grail War that keeps repeating, allowing even characters who died in all three routes to reappear.